-- Clean the sore 3 times a day. - Each time, try to scrape and pick out more of the dead rotten flesh.
+- Each time, try to scrape and pick out more of the dead rotten flesh.
 Often, you will find the sore is much bigger inside than you first thought.
 It may go deep under the edges of the skin.
 Little by little remove the dead flesh until you come to healthy red flesh (or bone!). - Each time after cleaning out the dead flesh, wash the sore out well with soapy water.
 Use liquid surgical soap if possible.
 Then rinse with clean (boiled and cooled) water.